Learn Lessons From Last Year

 Mobile Milestones and Records

 Holiday shopping and timing dynamics are ever-changing.
 We learned a lot from looking back.
-We learned that Thanksgiving has become a major shopping event and that Black Friday is the digital shopping day of the year.
+We learned that Thanksgiving has now become a major shopping event and that Cyber Week is the digital shopping week of the year.

 With these insights and your company’s unique perspective, let’s learn how to strategize holiday promotions.